Online Catalogue Launch & Talk Event

 Celebrate the launch of the Hiroshi Nagai: Paintings for Music Online Catalogue with an exclusive talk between contributors of the catalogue Toshiyuki Ohwada and Mark ‘Frosty’ McNeill.
 In this online talk event, Professor Ohwada, an expert on American music and currently conducting research on the resurgence of city pop at Harvard-Yenching Institute, will give insight on the influence of American music on the city pop genre.
 In addition, DJ, radio producer, curator and creator of dublab.com Mark “Frosty” McNeill will share his curatorial experience of putting together the two Pacific Breeze compilations featured in the Hiroshi Nagai: Paintings for Music exhibition.
 The two contributors will also discuss Hiroshi Nagai’s connection to city pop and the genre’s recent surge in international popularity.

-Please note that the talk event will be conducted via Facebook livestream.
-A link to the livestream will be added to this page prior to the event.
-Please check back closer to the date or visit the JPF Sydney Facebook.
+Please note that the talk event will be conducted via Facebook livestream on the JPF Sydney Facebook.